AxiansITSecurity/Restsh/docs/Quickstart/Start.rst

 - RESTSH_USER
 - RESTSH_PASS

 Your are now in a standard Bash shell with a custom environment.
-Type ``restsh.help`` to show all valid commands provided by Restsh and use ``exit`` to return your default environment.
+Type ``restsh.help`` to show all valid commands provided by Restsh and use ``exit`` to return to your default environment.

 - :doc:`General examples </restsh/EXAMPLES>`
 - :doc:`F5 examples </restsh/EXAMPLES.F5>`